htrajan/ht-drawsteel/Ancestries/Dragon Knight.md

 A short, doughty, middle-aged man stood up, and two equally doughty women at the same table stood up with him.
 “Excuse me, sir knight,” the man said as the dragon knight walked past their table.

 The knight moved on, ignoring them.
-The man reached out and [[Grabbed|grabbed]] the massive draconian's arm.
+The man reached out and grabbed the massive draconian's arm.
 The knight wheeled on the peasant, looming over him.

 The man bowed his head and touched his forelock.
 The two women with him curtseyed and tried to avoid making eye contact.